 Barthélémy Toguo was born in Mbalmayo in Cameroon in 1967.
-Between 1989 and 1993 he studied art, first at the Ecole des Beaux-Arts in Abidjan then in Grenoble, and finally at the Kunstakademie in Düsseldorf where notable encounters included Tony Cragg, Jannis Kounellis and Konrad Klapheck.
+Between 1989 and 1993 he studied art, first at the École des Beaux-Arts in Abidjan (Ivory Coast) then in Grenoble (France), and finally at the Kunstakademie in Düsseldorf (Germany) where notable encounters included Tony Cragg, Jannis Kounellis and Konrad Klapheck.
 Although he stayed in Europe and became a French citizen, Barthélémy Toguo remained profoundly attached to Cameroon, and he regularly returns to the country.
 That is where he created Bandjoun Station, a foundation inaugurated in 2013 with the aim of hosting artists and academics from around the world in residential workshops, to develop propositions in harmony with the local population.
 This is how he talks about it: “My idea with Bandjoun Station was to combine classic African art and global contemporary art, to exhibit these works in the same space, without ghettoization or a hierarchy of values.
 That way Bandjoun Station will become a crossroads, a point of contact between classic and contemporary art.”
 This “laboratory without borders” exhibits a permanent collection of contemporary works gathered by the artist thanks to exchanges with his peers and collectors.
 He also develops agricultural projects there, in a spirit of healthy and sustainable development.